Knurling: Process

 Use stock with a circumference that's a multiple of the circular pitch, or stock with a diameter of the circular pitch over π.
 Blank diameter is critical to quality knurling.
-The wrong blank diameter can cause the knurl(s) to double track, giving a pattern finer than the knurl was designed to produce, one that's generally unsatisfactory.
-To make your knurling come out properly with no double tracking you need to select the blank diameter of your stock to match the pitch of the knurl.
-This is very similar to having two gears of the same diametrical pitch that fit together.
-Every time you add a tooth the diameter increases by a discrete amount.
+The wrong blank diameter can cause the knurl(s) to double track, giving a pattern finer than the knurl was designed to produce, one that is generally unsatisfactory.
+Picking the correct stock diameter is very similar to having two gears of the same diametrical pitch that fit together.
+Every time you add a tooth, the diameter increases by a discrete amount.
 There are no in-between diameters that work correctly.
 The same is true of knurls and the blank to be knurled, though fortunately knurls do tolerate a certain amount of error before problems occur.
 The integer number of knurls for any given diameter typically varies by three repetitions from the bottom to the top of the pattern.
 By comparison, for cut knurls, the spacing of the cuts is not preset and can be adjusted to allow an integral number of patterns around the workpiece no matter what the diameter of the workpiece.

 Hand knurling tools are available.
 These resemble pipecutters but contain knurling wheels rather than cutting wheels.
 Usually, three wheels are carried by the tool: two left-handed wheels and one right-handed wheel or vice versa.

-Cut knurling often employs automatic feed, the tooling for cut knurling resembles that for rolled knurling with the exception that the knurls have sharp edges and are presented to the work at an angle allowing the sharp edges to cut the work, angled, diamond and straight knurling are all supported by cut knurling.
+Cut knurling often employs automatic feed.
+The tooling for cut knurling resembles that for rolled knurling, with the exception that the knurls have sharp edges and are presented to the work at an angle allowing the sharp edges to cut the work.
+Angled, diamond and straight knurling are all supported by cut knurling.
 It is impossible to cut knurling "Like extremely coarse pitch threads" both because lathe gear trains will not support such longitudinal speeds and because reasonable cutting speeds would be impossible to achieve.